lewiskirori/Utopiamall-App/README.md

 ## Description

 Utopiamall is a virtual shopping experience that reimagines how we buy for fashion and style.
-Our app is the ultimate fashion endpoint since it focuses on providing a seamless and stylish shopping experience for an extensive variety of clothing as well as accessories.
+Our app is the ultimate fashion endpoint since it focuses on providing a seamless and stylish shopping experience for an extensive variety of clothing and accessories.

 ## Features